 Our product testing was focused on the following objectives:

-- Improve ice friction without compromising the snow friction properties.
+- Improving ice friction without compromising snow friction properties.

-- Make use of ‘state of the art’ knowledge about ski base sliding friction theory and ski base structures.
+- Making use of ‘state of the art’ knowledge about ski base sliding friction theory and ski base structures.

-- Exploit ways to objectively and scientifically describe the surface texture of different AutoSock prototypes in order to increase understanding about the prevailing friction.
+- Exploiting ways to objectively and scientifically describe the surface texture of different AutoSock prototypes, in order to increase understanding about the prevailing friction.

 The frictional surface of an AutoSock combines the following sets of characteristics:

-- A surface pattern with a sufficiently high degree of coarseness to make the total contact area exposed to dry friction as large as possible under dry, wet, hard and soft snow or icy conditions.
+- A surface pattern with a sufficiently high degree of coarseness, to make the total contact area exposed to dry friction as large as possible under dry, wet, hard, and soft snowy or icy conditions.

-- A combination of surface pattern, strength and elasticity that make the contact points sufficiently sticky under snow or icy conditions.
+- A combination of surface patterns, strength, and elasticity making the contact points sufficiently sticky under snowy or icy conditions.